fastoch/Multi-Cloud-Architecture/TUTORIAL.md

 The frontend part is located inside the public folder of Nana's repo.
 For each file stored in the bucket, the frontend displays their metadata.

+The only dependencies for this app are specified in the package.json file.

+## Step 1: Setting up the Multi-Cloud Infrastructure

+We need to provision the environment on which we want to deploy our dockerized application.

 ---
 19/39